 Landlords have been able to successfully challenge RTM applications on the basis that too many pipes would need to be rearranged to meet the tests above.

 If you are unsure as to whether your block is self-contained, Brady Solicitors recommend seeking expert advice.

 To be eligible for right to manage, two or more of the flats must be held by qualifying tenants and the total number of flats held by those tenants must not be less than two thirds of the total number of flats.
 A qualifying tenant is a leaseholder whose lease was originally granted for a term of more than 21 years.

 .
 In absolute terms, this means that in a block of eight flats, at least six must be held by qualifying tenants.
 Likewise, in a block of 20 flats, at least 14 must held by qualifying tenants.

-The participating tenants must be at least 50% of the total number of flats at the date the notice is served (with a minimum of two participators.)Please note that RTM will not be an option if any of the qualifying tenants have a housing association landlord.
+The participating tenants must be at least 50% of the total number of flats at the date the notice is served (with a minimum of two participators.)Please note that RTM will not be an option if any of the qualifying tenants have a housing authority landlord.

 You block must be no more than 25% commercial

 This is a key criteria for RTM and one that isn’t always easy to assess.
 If the commercial / residential split isn’t clear, you may need to get expert opinion on the internal floor area.

 When calculating the commercial percentage, an assessor will include any dividing walls to the commercial unit and also any commercial car parking spaces.
 Balconies however will not be included.